QKing-Official/the-watcher-windows/README.md

 # The Watcher
-> An uptime monitor built in SolidJS.
-Batteries Included
+> An uptime monitor built in SolidJS made by Cyteon.
+This fork is for Windows based systems.
+> Full credits to Cyteon, I only changed dev.js and prod.js

 Default dashboard credentials:
 - Username: `admin`